CAAPIM/Xamarin-MAS-Foundation/README.md

 [Video version of steps below](https://tbd)

-The Xamarin-MASFoundation sample app lets you test the following with a CA Mobile API Gateway:
+The Xamarin-MASFoundation "BasicAuthSample" app lets you test the following with a CA Mobile API Gateway:

 - Login
 - Logout